 6. Now sit back and hang tight!
 Google makes your life easy but it isn’t instant, there is still some work involved.
 You will have to wait 72 hours for the models to be created, then 30 days for all the data to be collected for what you all came here for… The Data-Driven Attribution.
 When you reach this day count you will be able to do everything you would want to, like: conversion lag tracking, explore conversion paths, path length, and you can do all this with your feet up AND while comparing different models.

-Through the use of Google Analytics Attribution BETA you will be able to gather valuable insight on which methods of reaching your intended customers are working, which aren’t, which are seen, and which are crucial to perfect.
-Keep in mind that this is still in its BETA testing period (shocking right, the name doesn’t give it away), ensure you really utilize the functionality it currently has and share your feedback with the development team so that we can get this fantastic feature nailed down.
+Through the use of Google Analytics Attribution BETA you will be able to gather valuable insight on your marketing.
+Which methods of reaching your intended customers are working, which aren’t, which are seen, and which are crucial to perfect.
+Keep in mind that this is still in its BETA testing period (shocking right, the name doesn’t give it away).
+Ensure you really utilize the functionality it currently has and share your feedback with the development team so that we can get this fantastic feature nailed down.
 There are some limitations to the program as it sits right now, like the lack of custom channel groups in the different models and the lack of Google Ads cost data.
 We are sure these features are coming, but baby steps.

 It’s Almost Perfect